Model Publication Scheme

-We have adopted the Model Publication Scheme prepared and approved by the Information Commissioner.
-Find out more on the Information Commissioner Office’s website.
+We've adopted the Model Publication Scheme prepared and approved by the Information Commissioner.
+You can find out more on the Information Commissioner Office’s website.

 The guide to the Model Publication Scheme commits us to making certain information routinely available to the public.
 It also gives details of where charges may apply for providing the information.